-- Dr. Vigeant's Research Lab Sound Perception and Room Acoustics Laboratory (SPRAL) is located in room 30 in the basement of Hammond. - The Center for Acoustics and Vibration (CAV) anechoic and reverberation chamber suite is also accessed from room 30 in the basement of Hammond. - Dr. Thompson has some additional research space in room 22 in the basement of Hammond.
+- Dr. Vigeant's Research Lab Sound Perception and Room Acoustics Laboratory (SPRAL) is located in room 30 in the basement of Hammond Bldg. - Dr. Thompson's Transducer Development Lab is located in Room 22 in the basement of Hammond. - The Center for Acoustics and Vibration (CAV) anechoic and reverberation chamber suite is also accessed from room 30 in the basement of Hammond.